 Paul Marquess heads up Newman Street.
 The labels’ latest commission –Suspects for Channel 5 – epitomises what Newman Street is all about - drama inspired by real people with storytelling that reflects real lives.

 Paul Marquess established Newman Street in 2012.
 Paul originated and developed the idea for highly popular ITV drama, Footballers’ Wives, and has been executive producer for The Bill (for ITV), Brookside and Hollyoaks (for Channel 4) and Family Affairs (for Channel Five).
 He also created and executive produced MIT: Murder Investigation Team for ITV.
-Paul is also co-creator and Executive Producer of Crime Stories.
+Paul is also co-creator and Executive Producer of Crime Stories (ITV) and Suspects (Channel 5).

 Jake began his career with BBC Drama, working in production on series including, Silent Witness, Eastenders and Casualty before making the switch to script editing.
 He first worked with Paul Marquess on The Bill as a story producer, during which time the show was nominated for a BAFTA.
 Before joining the team at Newman Street productions, Jake spent the last ten years writing for a broad range of continuing dramas for ITV, the BBC and Channel 5.